sotoplatero/apologify/src/content/articles/write-apology-letter-colleague-not-reliable/index.md

 You might have consistently missed your contributions, leading your colleague to pick up the slack.

-> Dear [Colleague’s Name],
+> Dear [Colleague's Name],
 >
-> I hope you’re well.
+> I hope you're well.
 I want to take a moment to sincerely apologize for not meeting the expectations of our recent project.
 I know that my delay in my part of the work placed an additional burden on you, and I truly regret any stress this caused.
 >
 > I fully acknowledge that I have been unreliable, and I'm committed to rectifying this behavior.
 I will improve my time management and communicate more effectively to ensure that we stay on track in the future.
 Please let me know if there are immediate ways I can assist you.
 >